lborg019/alain.xyz/packages/portfolio/blog/switching-between-js-cpp-rust/index.md

 > Things people tell me that they know: "full-stack JavaScript is the Future", "everyone should know C", "Rust is the best language for Systems Programming"...
 Most people hear stuff like this, and say to themselves, is that true? ~ [Haseeb Qureshi, Converge: Why Engineers Disagree About Everything (Talk)](https://softwareengineeringdaily.com/2017/02/24/convergence-with-haseeb-qureshi/)

-Migrating between C++, JavaScript and Rust today has never been easier, language features/semantics seem to be converging, recent updates to each language added features exclusive to other languages.
+Migrating between C++, JavaScript and Rust today has never been easier, language features/syntax seem to be converging, recent updates to each language added features exclusive to other languages.

-#### Semantics
+#### Syntax

 ```js
 // JS         // C++         // Rust